 Farnham has had to overcome tremendous adversity to bring her music to the world.
 But in so doing, it has fueled a passion to create music that touches people in a universal way.
 It has also birthed a true humanitarian who is just as passionate about standing up for others in need.
-From mentoring inner city kids in Compton and Los Angeles, to providing transitional housing for the homeless, rescuing pets, supporting veterans and organizing six benefits supporting music education and ethnic unity, Farnham is a woman who consistently goes the extra mile.
+From mentoring inner city kids in Compton and Los Angeles, to providing transitional housing for the homeless, rescuing pets, supporting veterans and organizing six benefit concerts in Los Angeles and Miami supporting music education and ethnic unity, Farnham is a woman who consistently goes the extra mile.

 The values expressed on “Love Philosophy” integrate perfectly with the needs of audiences worldwide right now as well as with Farnham's humanitarian endeavors.
 A passionate educator, she taught Jazz and Music Theater Voice at several universities and served for two consecutive years as Celebrity Voice Judge for the Los Angeles Music Center's Annual Spotlight Awards, alongside several Broadway veterans.
 In addition to creating award-winning spoken word poetry, she is a published author.

 Her award-winning music and spoken word albums including the internationally acclaimed “Vintage”, “The Vintage Poetry Collection”, the “Music, Passion, Spirit” digital compilation and singles from “Love Philosophy” can be found here and on ITunes, Amazon.

 For a gallery of piano photos, visit www.KatherineFarnham.com/SteinwayPianoPhotos or the artist's Facebook Page at www.facebook.com/KatherineFarnhamOfficial

 (c) 2021 Voice Inside Records